jackocnr/intl-tel-input/.github/ISSUE_TEMPLATE.md

 Tell us what actually happens

 ### Initialisation options
-List any options you're using e.g. utilsScript or preferredCountries
+List any options you're using e.g. utilsScript or onlyCountries